abpframework/abp/docs/en/Tutorials/Part-9.md

 ### Authors Razor Component

-Create a new Razor Component Page, `/Pages/Authors.razor`, in the `Acme.BookStore.Blazor` project with the following content:
+Create a new Razor Component Page, `/Pages/Authors.razor`, in the `Acme.BookStore.Blazor.Client` project with the following content:

 ````xml
 @page "/authors"